Most people have heard of the traditional types of mattress (innerspring, latex, memory foam, etc.), but what about pillowtop mattresses?

 To do this, use a solution of water and mild dish soap.
 If the stain persists, use a small amount of vinegar or baking soda instead.

-An organic waterproof mattress pad can help keep any mattress in good shape for years by protecting it from spills, dust, dirt, nighttime accidents, etc.
+An organic waterproof mattress protector helps keep any mattress in good shape for years without exposing you to harmful chemicals.

-Check out my how to make a soft mattress firmer article for tips on boosting mattress firmness.
+Check out my How to Make a Soft Mattress Firmer article for more tips on boosting mattress firmness.

-Consider adding an organic mattress pillow topper if you'd like a different sleeping experience.
+Consider adding an organic mattress topper if you'd like a different sleeping experience.

 Mattresses are no longer flippable because one-sided designs usually provide superior support, comfort, and durability compared to two-sided models.